Introduction to Cyber Crime in India

 – Section 73: Publishing false digital signature certificates

-Note: Section 66 A has been removed.
+Note: Section 66 A no longer exists.

-Cyber crimes under IPC and special laws
+2. Cyber crimes under IPC and special laws

 – Section 503 IPC: Sending threatening messages by email